 Want to make a statement?
 Go all out with a floral-covered altar and aisle.
-Here, we love how this OTT look is done in a neutral palette, creating a more romantic atmosphere in the outdoor ceremony space.
+We love this display's neutral palette, which created a more romantic atmosphere in the outdoor ceremony space.

 Mix Different Styles

-This Sea Island bride had a non-traditional vision in an otherwise traditionally setting.
-As shown, her wedding ceremony site—complete with modern acrylic chairs and an arch of moss, greenery, and alliums—proves that both can, in fact, be accomplished.
+This Sea Island couple had a non-traditional vision in an otherwise traditionally setting.
+As shown, their wedding ceremony site—complete with modern acrylic chairs and an arch of moss, greenery, and alliums—proves that both can, in fact, be accomplished.

 Turn to the Tropics

-For a modern botanical vibe, consider highlighting the raw beauty of your venue, as this bride did by creating a lush altar to match the lush green island where she said "I do" in Hawaii.
+For a modern botanical vibe, consider highlighting the raw beauty of your venue, as this couple did by creating a lush altar to match the lush green island where theysaid "I do" in Hawaii.

 Transform a Woodland Scene

 For a wedding set against a beautiful woodland backdrop, a simple arch of loosely arranged flowers can act as a focal point that blends seamlessly with the setting.
 Here, a runner of petals and low arrangements help draw guests’ eyes forward.